State Law Guide · Updated January 2026

 Your Cancellation Rights

-Once you submit a cancellation request, the dealer or administrator has 60 days to process your refund.
+Once you submit your request, the dealer or administrator has 60 days to respond.
 Failure to comply may result in UDAP penalties plus actual damages.

 Get a Demand Letter That Cites Colorado Law

-Our tool generates a formal f&i product cancellation letter citing Colorado Unfair Practices Act + HB23-1181 and state-specific provisions for maximum leverage.
+Our tool generates a formal f&i product cancellation letter citing Colorado Consumer Protection Act and state-specific provisions for maximum leverage.

 Legal Demand Letter